balajirai/keeper-app/README.md

 # Keeper App

-This is a front-end web application akin to Google Keep which allow users to make notes.
-[Keeper App](https://reactnoteskeeper.netlify.app/)
+[Keeper App](https://reactnoteskeeper.netlify.app/) is a front-end web application akin to Google Keep which allow users to make notes.

 ---